gymreklab/cse185-spring18-week3/CSE185_Week3_PartI.md

 The data for this week's lab is in the `public/week3` and consists of four fastq files (`frag_1.fastq`, `frag_2.fastq`, `short_jump_1.fastq`, `short_jump_2.fastq`).
 Copy these to your `week3` directory (copying fastq files is not generally a good practice, but some of the tools we'll run today require the files to be in a directory where you have write permissions.)

 Use `wc -l` to determine the number of reads in each raw data file.
 Record it in your notebook.
-Then run `fastqc` on all four of the fastq files.
-As in previous labs, use `scp` to retrieve the html files and save screenshots of the per base read quality for each file.
+Then run `fastqc` on all four of the fastq files and view the results.

 Wow!
 That data is pretty bad.
 We will use a k-mer based approach to error correction to clean up the small insert library (`frag_1.fastq` & `frag_2.fastq`).
 You’ll explore the k-mer distribution in the next